samoyed-health-foundation/website/site/content/diseases/pulmonic-stenosis.md

 valve into the pulmonary artery which goes to the lungs.
 With pulmonic stenosis (PS), there is a narrowing (stenosis) or obstruction in this path.
-This is usually due to a malformation of the pulmonic valve (\"pulmonic valve dysplasia\"), but the abnormality may be just above or below the valve as well.
+This is usually due to a malformation of the pulmonic valve ("pulmonic valve dysplasia"), but the abnormality may be just above or below the valve as well.

 The heart must work harder to pump the blood past the obstruction.
 This